 The Department of State issues your visa and grants you permission to arrive in the country.
 They do not admit you into the country -- the USCIS does this.
 They also do not determine your length of stay.

-This is a Wilson employee who is granted permission from USCIS to sign for travel, grant CPT, and other services for international students.
+This is a Wilson employee who is granted permission from USCIS to issue an I-20, sign for travel, grant Curricular Practical Training (CPT), authorized Optional Practical Training (OPT), and other services for international students.
 We currently have three DSO's.

-This is scribbled on the top of your I-20.
+D/S may be written on the top of your I-20 and also printed on the I-94.
 This means that have been granted permission by Immigration to stay in the United States as long as you are "in status."
-See "in status."

 Your I-20 was issued by Wilson College stating that you have been admitted as a full-time student and you (or your sponsor) are able to pay for your schooling.
 It is a white full-sized piece of paper with three pages and a red stamp in the top right corner.
 Your I-20, in part, determines how long you can stay in the country -- not your visa.